boringops-hq/boringops-hq.github.io/index.md

 BoringOps is the discipline of making systems so dull they disappear, freeing teams to **build what matters**.

-## The BoringOps Law of Excitation

-The more exciting a system is, the less reliable it is.
+>**The BoringOps Law of Excitation**: The more exciting a system is, the less reliable it is.

-The less reliable it is, the more heroics it demands.
+>The less reliable it is, the more heroics it demands.

-The more heroics it demands, the closer the operation drifts toward failure.
+>The more heroics it demands, the closer the operation drifts toward failure.

-## BoringOps 101

-If you're new to the philosophy, we recommend these foundational pieces:
+To go deeper:
 * [**BoringOps: The Efficiency Multiplier**](/articles/the-efficiency-multiplier/)
 * [**BoringOps vs. DevOps, DevSecOps, and SRE**](/articles/boringops-vs-devops-vs-devsecops-vs-sre/)
 * [**From Chaos to Calm: Maturity is Earned**](/articles/from-chaos-to-calm-earning-maturity/)